Lower T-count with faster algorithms: Benchmarks

 \subsection{Galois field multiplier circuits}

-In this subsection, we compare the performances of AlphaTensor-Quantum~\cite{ruiz2024quantum}, the \texttt{FastTODD} procedure and the method of Theorem~\ref{thm:gf_mult} for optimizing the number of $CCZ$ and $T$ gates in GF($2^n$) multiplier circuits.
+In this subsection, we compare the performances of AlphaTensor-Quantum~\cite{ruiz2024quantum}, the \texttt{FastTODD} procedure, and the synthesis algorithm of Reference~\cite{vandaele2025quantum} for optimizing the number of $CCZ$ and $T$ gates in GF($2^n$) multiplier circuits.
 The circuits were pre-optimized using the \texttt{FastTMerge} procedure of Reference~\cite{vandaele2024optimalnumberparametrizedrotations}, followed by the \texttt{InternalHOpt} procedure of Reference~\cite{vandaele2024optimal} to minimize the number of internal Hadamard gates.
 After this optimization, the number of internal Hadamard gates is reduced to zero, thus eliminating the need for Hadamard gate gadgetization and ancillary qubits.

 The benchmarks results are presented in Table~\ref{tab:bench_gf}.
 We can notice that AlphaTensor-Quantum finds the best number of $CCZ$ gates in the case where $n$ is equal to $5$, $7$ and $9$.
-This demonstrates that, while the method of Theorem~\ref{thm:gf_mult} generates circuits with a subquadratic number of $CCZ$ gates, the optimized circuit may not have an optimal number of $CCZ$ gates (at least in the case where $n$ is not a power of 2).
+This demonstrates that, while the method of Reference~\cite{vandaele2025quantum} generates circuits with a subquadratic number of $CCZ$ gates, the optimized circuit may not have an optimal number of $CCZ$ gates (at least in the case where $n$ is not a power of 2).
 The major drawback of AlphaTensor-Quantum is its large complexity, which imply that it can only be used on small circuits.
 Conversely, the \texttt{FastTODD} algorithms was able to optimize the number of $T$ gates even on the largest circuit, although it did not terminate within 24 hours.